The Human Truth Foundation

 q=145.

-Slovenia is positioned 51st in the world regarding the rate of rational beliefs on the environment in the population.
-In a 2023 survey, 41% of Slovenians identified climate change as one of the four most serious problems facing the world (a bit less than the 46% EU average)25.
-"Most expect business and industry (58%) and/or the EU (43%) to tackle climate change, while 22% find it to be a personal responsibility"25.
+With regard to the rate of rational beliefs on the environment in the population, Slovenia comes 51st in the world.
+In a 2023 survey, 41% of Slovenians identified climate change as one of the four most serious problems facing the world (a bit less than the 46% EU average)26.
+"Most expect business and industry (58%) and/or the EU (43%) to tackle climate change, while 22% find it to be a personal responsibility"26.

 2.6.
 Meat Consumption